BranLwyd/bdcpu16/README.md

 Building
 --------
-This project is build using Apache Ant (http://ant.apache.org/).
+This project is built using Apache Ant (http://ant.apache.org/).
 Once you have Ant installed, change to the root directory of the repository and type:

     ant